-This topic contains 4 replies, has 2 voices, and was last updated by okpaks nana 2 weeks, 4 days ago.
+- This topic has 4 replies, 2 voices, and was last updated 9 months, 2 weeks ago by okpaks nana.

 The humanly created calendar is based on 365 or 366 days per annum.
 Alternatively, a total of 52 weeks make a year; Christmas is always celebrated on the 25th of December while a new celebration is slated for January 1.
 People have always have plans for any new year but, most of the resolutions ended up in an abysmal pit.
 Empirically, individuals have too many new year resolutions…… a precursor for a failure.
 In addition, life events are loaded with distractions and its cousins(you name it).

 Consequently, I have resolved to just keep two new year resolutions.
 Obviously, this is a microcosm of a list than can be expanded for public consumption.
 They are: Conquering fear and procrastination respectively.
 Furthermore, I pray to God to handle my health and wisdom throughout the year.
 Truly, if I can put these two factors of my life in check; the sky would not be my limit.
 All I need to do is to remind my self daily of my set resolutions and how to accomplish them.
 Your thoughts?
 Welcome to http://www.provocativedebate.com.